moneroexamples/access-blockchain-in-cpp/README.md

 Total xmr received: 9.120000000000
 ```
+These results agree also with those obtained using [XMR test](http://xmrtests.llcoins.net/checktx.html).

 ## Compile this example
 The dependencies are same as those for Monero, so I assume Monero compiles